Chart Color Schemes

 Varsity Lakes features high concentrations of group households, with a fairly typical median household size

-Family households account for 69.6 percent of all households, including 29.1 percent that are couples with children, 24.0 percent that are couples without children, and 15.0 percent that are single parent families.
-Non-family households make up the remaining 30.4 percent, with lone person households at 24.0 percent and group households comprising 6.4 percent of the total.
-The median household size is 2.5 people, which matches the average for the Rest of Qld.
+Family households account for 69.6 percent of all households, including 29.1 percent couples with children, 24.0 percent couples without children, and 15.0 percent single parent families.
+Non-family households constitute the remaining 30.4 percent, with lone person households at 24.0 percent and group households making up 6.4 percent of the total.
+The median household size is 2.5 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households